Skip to Main Content

 PROCEDURES

-This policy is addressed to activities occurring during the period when the building is open to the public.
+This policy addresses activities occurring during the period when the building is open to the public.
 Individuals seeking to peaceably assemble during those hours may use a portion of the platform that is located in between the upper and lower steps at the front entrance of the Supreme Court building on Capitol Avenue.
 The portion of the platform that may be used is the area directly in front of the center and west doors.
 Individuals seeking to peaceably assemble may not do so on the front steps of the building due to safety concerns.

 No person or group of persons may use any electronic loudspeaker, bullhorn or other amplification device or lighted candles on the platform or the steps of the Supreme Court building.
 Nothing shall be affixed in any manner to the premises.